 Share and share alike!

 Charging infrastructure continues to expand.
-In the meantime though, electric vehicle drivers can help make existing charging infrastructure more accessible by sharing available EV chargers and educating other drivers about charging etiquette.
+In the meantime, electric vehicle drivers can help make existing charging infrastructure more accessible by sharing available EV chargers and educating other drivers about charging etiquette.

 Want More Charging Options?

 All homes already have 120-volt plugs to enable level 1 charging; however, most EV drivers enjoy the convenience of a quicker charging experience and choose to install a higher voltage outlet to support a level 2 charger at home.
 Tesla vehicles come equipped with a level 1/level 2 charger already, which requires a 240-volt outlet that may need to be professionally installed.
 You can search through available level 2 home chargers and learn more about home charging incentives using ElectricForAll.org’s Home Charging Advisor.